-Item Task description Due date 1 The EPRC Chair will work with the Chair of the Website Committee and the Chair of the PAC to publish the position statement(s) and brief(s).
-Week prior to Annual Conference
+Item Task description Due date 1 The EPRC Chair will work with the Chair of the Website Committee Week prior to and the Chair of the PAC to publish the position statement(s) and Annual brief(s).
+Conference

 Table 7.
 Procedures and timeline revisions and retirement of positions statement(s) and brief(s).